DANIEL-T97/Toy-Problems-Code-Challenge-Phase-1/README.md

 #Description

-The speed detector is a simple program that takes the speed of a car as input and calculates the amount of demerit points a driver accumulates for driving past the specified speed limit It gives the driver information to determine if they are driving within the legal driving speed.
+The speed detector is a simple program that takes the speed of a car as input and calculates the amount of demerit points a driver accumulates for driving past the specified speed limit.
+It gives the driver information to determine if they are driving within the legal driving speed.

 #Features